Hanwoo: Characteristics

 The Hanwoo is a small breed.
 The coat is brown; both sexes are horned.
 Cows have good maternal qualities, but milk production is low, with little more than 400 L produced in 170 days.
 The cattle are fed rice straw as their principal source of roughage.
 A rare white variant of the Hanwoo has been bred since 2009; in 2014 there were 14 head.
 It is reported to DAD-IS as a separate breed.

 Use

 Despite its high price, Hanwoo beef is preferred in Korean cuisine, as it is typically fresher and of better quality than cheaper imported substitutes.
-Kim et al. (2001) noted, "Hanwoo is regarded as a premium beef because of its high palatability and desired chewiness".
-Since Koreans consider Hanwoo beef a cultural icon and one of the top-quality beefs of the world, it is used in traditional foods, popular holiday dishes, or as a special-day gift.
+One 2001 journal article wrote "Hanwoo is regarded as a premium beef because of its high palatability and desired chewiness".
+Since Koreans consider Hanwoo beef a cultural icon, it is used in traditional foods, popular holiday dishes, or as a special-day gift.

 Hoengseong County is best known for its Hanwoo cattle, where the environment is well-suited for cattle farming.
-The county began a strategic marketing campaign to brand itself as the origin of the highest quality beef in Korea, selling meat as a "premium product".
+The county began a marketing campaign to brand itself as the origin of the highest quality beef in Korea, selling meat as a "premium product".